Uranus and Neptune as methane planets: producing icy giants from refractory planetesimals: Acknowledgements

 \section{Acknowledgements}

-We wish to thank Marc Brouwers for useful conversations with regard to giant planet growth and evolution.
+We wish to thank Marc Brouwers for useful conversations with regard to giant planet growth and evolution, Vadim Efimchenko for providing information about his fayalite decomposition laboratory experiments and Eugene Gregoryanz for providing information about his laboratory experiments regarding the methanation of graphite/diamond.
 UM acknowledges support by the Niedersächsisches Vorab in the framework of the research cooperation between Israel and Lower Saxony under grant ZN 3630 and grant by MOST-space.
 MP acknowledges support by a grant from the Pazy Fund of the Israel Atomic Energy Commission.
 PB acknowledges support from NASA grant EW-18-2-0060.